A prime decomposition theorem for string links in a thickened surface: Proof of Theorem

 Hence, by the aforementioned proposition, there is an isotopy taking $X$ to $Y$ fixing in their common boundary.
 Extending the isotopy to $T \setminus Y$ by identity, we obtain the desired isotopy taking $U$ to $T$.

 \emph{There are $X$ and $Y$ as above, so that $X \in \SByT$ and $Y \in \TByS$.}

-The proof in this case is completely analogous to the one in the previous case, with the only difference that now we are dealing with $X_i,Y_i$, which are neither disks nor annuli.
+The proof in this case is completely analogous to the one of the last italicized statement in the case 2, with the only difference that now we are dealing with $X_i,Y_i$, which are neither disks nor annuli.

 \emph{The surfaces $U$ and $V$ are cutting surfaces for $\ell$.}

 In all three of the above cases, we have proved that the surface $U$ is isotopic to $T$, which, by Definition~\ref{def:CuttingSurface} of a cutting surface, is isotopic to a fiber in the direct product $\Sigma \times I$; hence $U$ is isotopic to a fiber, too.